byu-dml/DeepMetafeatures/README.md

 # Deep Metafeatures

-This repository contains a metafeature model that takes in a tensor version of a data set which it extracts a vector representation of using attention.
+This repository contains a metafeature model that takes in a tensor version of a data set which it extracts a vector representation of using deep learning.
 This vector serves to ideally be more informative metafeatures.
 The model as a whole contains the metafeature model and a meta model which are trained and evaluated together as one.

 ## Instructions for use:
 0. Setup the python enviroment (`pip3 install -r requirements.txt`)